celston/gnosis-sitecore-socialnetworks/README.md

 This is a Sitecore module that attempts to support several points of integration with various social networks.

+## Version Support

+Currently, this built against the 8.0 (rev. 150621) build of Sitecore.

 ## Rendering Support

 All renderings are implemented using MVC.
 Respective .cshtml files are all stored within /Areas/GnosisSocialNetworks/Views.